fabiocabrini/Helix_IoT_MQTT/README.md

 ## Requirements & installation

-Use any local hypervisor like Virtual Box, VMware and KVM or if you need a global internet access we suggest any Cloud Service Provicer (CSP) like AWS, Azure or Google.
+Use any local hypervisor like Virtual Box, VMware and KVM or if you need a global internet access we suggest any Cloud Service Provider (CSP) like AWS, Azure or Google.

 Minimum server configuration: 1 vCPU, 1GB RAM and 16GB HDD or SSD.